After having run both Mom's and Dad's Estates through the

 Cancel everything that makes sense ... cable, phone, etc. ... but remember that if this is a house or condo, you need to keep everything properly maintained.
 It's up to YOU to make sure that the pipes don't freeze, the lawn is cut and the insurance is all paid and up to date.

 If you are co-owner on the decedent's checking account then you can use that account to pay the initial deposit on the funeral expenses.
 But if all you had was a Power of Attorney (which is now expired) then you need to pay that deposit out of your own personal funds (see above) are have the estate reimburse you afterwards.
 Of course, some time in the next week or so you'll be setting up an Estate bank account (see below) and move money into that Estate checking account promptly (i.e., before the Funeral Home sends you the final bill), so you'll be able to pay that final bill directly from the Estate's account.

 Make sure the Funeral Home contacts Social Security to stop future checks.
 (Wait a week, then call Social Security directly as well.)
 Any automatic deposits (stock, Social Security, pensions) that the person is not entitled to will actually have to be returned (which is harder than you might think it would be :-).

 If you don't already have a copy of the will, instructions, etc., you could start looking for those now.
+And the wallet if you don't already have it.
+Other stashes of valuables.
 Deeds and car titles, too.
 But truthfully, handling the services and the funeral are gonna be much more important to you in the next few days.
 If you put this off to after the funeral, that's fine.